Linearized Polynomial Chinese remainder codes: Rank and sum-rank-metric codes

-\begin{definition} A rank metric code is said to be matricial if it is a subvector space of a matrix space over $\GF{q}$.\\ A rank metric code is said to be vectorial if it is a subvector space of $\GF{q^m}^n$.
-In this case, this is also an $\GF{q^m}$-vector space. \end{definition}
+\begin{definition} A rank-metric code is said to be matricial if it is a subvector space of a matrix space over $\Fq$.\\ A rank-metric code is said to be vectorial if it is a subvector space of $\Fqm^n$.
+In this case, this is also an $\Fqm$-vector space. \end{definition}